sourcegraph/gophercon-2018-liveblog/.github/ISSUE_TEMPLATE/post-template.md

 # TALK TITLE

-Talk byline or one sentance description.
+Talk byline or one sentence description.

 ## TL;DR